mspncp/gosu-wiki/GettingStartedOnOsx.md

 [Boost][] is a collection of libraries that is used throughout Gosu.
 Many parts of Boost have been marked for inclusion in the next standard of C++, so it's definitely worth a look a its docs.

 _If you are using MacPorts_, you can, in theory, simply run `sudo port install boost`.
 In practice however, MacPorts' version of Boost is usually broken and/or outdated.
+I have no idea if Homebrew/brew is any better at this.

 For most tasks, the headers of the boost library will be enough, so the easiest way to install them would be: